gphat/censorinus/README.md

 * No dependencies, just boring Scala and Java stuff.
 * Client-side sampling, i.e. don't send it to across the network to reduce traffic.
 Or you can bypass it and still supply a sample rate if you wanna do it on your end.
-* Asynchronous or Synchronous, your call!
 * [StatsD Compatibility](https://github.com/etsy/statsd/blob/master/docs/metric_types.md)
 * [DogStatsD Compatibility](http://docs.datadoghq.com/guides/dogstatsd/#datagram-format)
+* Asynchronous or Synchronous, your call!
+  * Async: Option for max queue size to avoid overwhelming your upstream and/or having an ubounded queue
+  * Option for batching to reduce syscall overhead
 * UDP only
-* Option for max queue size when using asynchronous.
-* "Swallows" relevant exceptions (IO, Unresolveable) by **default** to prevent runtime errors breaking your service
+* "Swallows" relevant exceptions (`IO`, `Unresolveable`) by **default** to prevent runtime errors breaking your service

 # Using It